 - SOT Blocks

-SOT blocks help keep the pelvis and spine aligned without the use of force.
+Sacro-occipital technique, or SOT blocks, help keep the pelvis and spine aligned without the use of force.
+SOT blocks may be placed under the patient’s rib cage, lumbar region, knees and clavicles.

 - Wobble Chairs